 Q: I ripped a bunch of CDs of Bach cantatas, carefully scanning each of the CD sleeves to add the artwork to my tracks.
 It displays correctly in iTunes, but not on my iPhone or iPad.
 All my other artwork shows up on my iOS devices; what might be wrong?

 The reader who submitted this question sent me one of his files to examine.
 I found that the artwork was very large; it was 2,900 pixels wide, and took up 14MB.
-This seemed suspicious, so I did some tests, which I explain in detail in this article.
+This seemed suspicious, so I did some tests, which I explain in detail

 The short answer is that iTunes seems to have a limit of around 10MB for album art that syncs to iOS devices.
 I wasn’t able to pin this down precisely, because some graphics that were just over 10MB synced, and others didn’t, but it’s safe to say that the practical limit is 10MB.

 Why would there be such a limit?
 Since you don’t have a lot of storage on iOS devices, it’s actually a Good Thing.
 The set that the reader ripped contains about 1,200 files, and if his artwork was all around 14MB per track, it would add more than 1.6GB to the size of his music files.
 That’s a lot of space for artwork, and on, say, a 16GB iPhone or iPod touch, would be a big hit on the storage.

 I generally use artwork that’s 600 by 600 pixels—the same size the iTunes Store uses—as I find that it’s good enough to view on an iOS device or an Apple TV, and it doesn’t use up too much space.

 Q: I have music in my iTunes library that I ripped as far back as iTunes 4.
 Is is it worthwhile to re-rip my older songs with the latest version of iTunes?
 Will I have better sounding music or will the files be smaller?